 If you haven’t received your DBS certificate within 14 days of it being dispatched, you can request a free reprint by calling 0300 020 0190.
 Note that the DBS centre can only reissue certificates up to 93 days after the original date of issue.

-If the name on your DBS application is incorrect, it means it has been added incorrectly to the disclosure manager system.
-You’ll need to email the DBS team to tell us, as your application may need to be cancelled and started again.
+If the name on your DBS application is incorrect, it means it has been added incorrectly to the online system.
+You can amend this easily yourself by updating your name as it appears on your online application form.

 You won’t be able to get one – you’re only given one copy, so make sure you look after it as it can’t be replaced if it gets lost or destroyed.
 The University is not sent a copy.